Wimbledon 2018: Tuesday Results, Highlights, Scores Recap from London

 The British No.1 is off the mark.
 2017 semi-finalist @JohannaKonta reaches the second round of #Wimbledon with a 7-5, 7-6(7) victory over Natalia Vikhlyantseva https://t.co/3CCqqc3uwL

-Having never made it past the second round at Wimbledon before her run to the semi-final last year, Konta is accustomed to early exits from the All England Club and she did not have it all her own way on Tuesday.
+Having never made it past the second round at Wimbledon before her run to the semi-final last year, Konta is accustomed to early exits from the All England Club, and she did not have it all her own way on Tuesday.

 She was unable to make the breakthrough in the opening set until the scores were 5-5, as Vikhlyantseva put up some obdurate resistance.
 The Russian showed even more resilience in the second, battling back from an early break to level proceedings at 4-4.